Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Hydroelectric Potential

-The river has immense hydroelectric project possibilities.
+The river has immense potential for hydroelectric projects.

 Major Tributaries